markjmoyer/image-gallery/README.md

 # HTML5 IMAGE GALLERY - JSON FED
-A doodle project that I threw together on a rainy afternoon.
+A small project that I threw together on a rainy afternoon.
 Just run a server (i use http-server npm package) and launch index.html from the __/dist/__ directory.